plotly/documentation/README.md

 (*model*, *script*, or *url*)
 * Fill out the config.json
-* run `python run.py` (this will spit out information on how to *actually* run this program) If you've just added one example, try `python run.py code+urls examplename` where examplename is the new example folder.
-If you've added a number of examples, try `python run.py code+urls new`, which will find all the unprocessed examples and run them.
+* run `python run.py` (this will spit out information on how to *actually* run this program) If you've just added one example, try `python run.py process examplename` where examplename is the new example folder.
+If you've added a number of examples, try `python run.py process new`, which will find all the unprocessed examples and run them.

 ## Adding an example by using a JSON model